 People who are stressed, depressed or have chronic illnesses can benefit from meditation as will anyone who chooses to practice it.
 Meditation helps with many conditions such as nervousness, stress, insomnia, anxiety, fatigue, headaches, etc. It also strengthens the immune system, lowers blood pressure and heart rate, calms the mind, stabilises the emotions and assists REM sleep which the body needs to reconstitute, grow and repair.
 The health benefits of meditation are numerous and science is now beginning to understand and learn them.
 These benefits have been known about for thousands of years and are very easy for all to attain.

-Being in “busyness” and stress puts the body under pressure as these conditions mean that our organs can not be in harmony.
+Being in “busyness” and stress puts the body under pressure as these conditions mean that our organs cannot be in harmony.
 Often the adrenal glands, nervous system or endocrine system (hormones) have to work overtime to supply the energy demands of the body to meet the state of high alert that “stress” creates.
 Your body does not have an unlimited energy supply so we crave sugars and stimulants such as caffeine to keep us going.
-Eventually our systems start to fail or burn out leading to fatigue and chronic illnesses.
+Eventually, our systems start to fail or burn out leading to fatigue and chronic illnesses.

 Bringing stillness and gentleness via the gentle breath meditation into your daily routine allows the body to be in harmony and use the divine firey energy to supply the needs of the body.

-At the end of the gentle breath meditation you will be in a centered state of stillness and gentleness.
+At the end of the gentle breath meditation, you will be in a centred state of stillness and gentleness.
 The key is open your eyes, gently go about your business and take that stillness with you in all that you do.
 Try and carry the feeling you have during the meditation throughout the rest of your day.
 It is not a case of feeling still and gentle for a few minutes in meditation then returning to and continuing old frantic and stressful habits.
 It will be challenging to hold the stillness at first but be patient and aware of when you slip back into old patterns.
 When this happens, simply return to the gentle breath and with time it will become easier and more natural to you.
 Simply focus on the gentle breath and observe yourself and you will become aware of how your life begins to improve in many subtle ways.

 Stillness here refers to an energetic state that is your true essence, an essence that also includes love, harmony and joy.
 Stillness does not mean not moving when referred to in this sense.